 Weight management for the whole family

-Doctors and registered dietitians designed the Penn State Children’s Hospital Healthy Weight Program for Kids and Teens to meet the specific needs of children with the medical problems of overweight or obesity.
+Doctors and registered dietitians designed the Penn State Health Children’s Hospital Healthy Weight Program for Kids and Teens to meet the specific needs of children with the medical problems of overweight or obesity.
 We help children ages 15 months to 18 years to reach their weight loss goals.

 We focus on changing behaviors for the whole family, such as: